gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 load](gatsbygram-instagram-repeat-load.png)*Filmstrip of a repeat view of Gatsbygram (top) and Instagram (bottom) loading on webpagetest.org*

-### Gasby is built for the next billion internet users
+### Gatsby is built for the next billion internet users

 As [Benedict Evans has
 noted](http://ben-evans.com/benedictevans/2015/5/13/the-smartphone-and-the-sun),
-the next billion people who are poised to come online will be using the internet almost exclusively through smartphones.
+the next billion people poised to come online will be using the internet almost exclusively through smartphones.

 Smartphones with decent specs (as good or better than the Moto G), a great browser, but *without* a reliable internet connection.

-Gatsby uses [modern web performance ideas](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) developed by the Google Chrome Developer Relations team designed to help websites work well on modern browers on unreliable networks.
+Gatsby uses [modern web performance ideas](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) developed by the Google Chrome Developer Relations team to help websites work well on modern browsers with unreliable networks.

-Sites built with Gatsby run as much as possible on the client so regardless of the network conditions—good, bad, or nonexistant—things will keep working.
+Sites built with Gatsby run as much as possible in the client so regardless of the network conditions—good, bad, or nonexistent—things will keep working.

 Many of the top e-commerce websites in areas where people are coming online for the first time are developing their websites using these